a2ikm/paknife/README.md

 where `max` means "the number of nodes".

-This feature is also available with `PARAKNIFE_THREADS` environment variable like:
+This feature is also available with `PAKNIFE_THREADS` environment variable like:

-    $ export PARAKNIFE_THREADS=max
+    $ export PAKNIFE_THREADS=max
     $ paknife solo cook node1 node2 node3 node4

 ### Knife command